How to Become an Electrician

 This Level 3 NVQ Electrotechnical Apprenticeship is aimed at anyone 16+ and is delivered by both Colleges and privately owned training companies.
 Within the college environment the apprenticeship course is usually part time and can take 3 years to complete, whereas it can be done far quicker via the private companies as it is a full time course.

 There is funding available for this course via the Government depending on age and figures can be obtained from the Skills funding agency.
 However, funding in England is due to change soon and will impact the structure of this qualification, as the new Level 3 NVQ Electrotechnical Qualification City & Guilds 5357 will take place of the 2357.

 There is only a Level 3 in this 2357 course which is split up into knowledge/workshop units and takes place at either the college or training centre and the NVQ performance units which are essentially onsite assessments.

 Another word of warning, as with the City and Guilds 2365, if you are not in employment or working self employed as an electrician you will not be able to progress any further.
 Assuming positively you are in employment and you pass the performance units of the course, you will then have your AM2 or final exams to complete and if successful you will be fully qualified.

 Level 3 NVQ Electrotechnical Qualification (installation) or (maintenance) – City & Guilds 5357-03

 Within the course, you will have to complete 9 knowledge modules and 7 performance elements.
-Like the 2357, you must be employed as an apprentice with an electrical business in order to qualify for this course.
+Like the 2357, you must be employed as an apprentice with a business in order to qualify for this course.